jinyafeng/DocumentationAssistant/Readme.md

 ![](https://github.com/jinyafeng/DocumentationAssistant/blob/master/GifInstruction/short%20cut%20to%20quick%20add.gif)

 ----------------------------------------------------------------------------------------------------------
-It can help your generate general documetation according to the member identifier.
+It can help you generate general documetation according to the member identifier.
 Please add **additional information** if you think it is not good.
 Hope it can save your time and more focus on code.